Shams Charania

+Charania's success has been attributed to his persistent networking while sports reporting shifted away from long-form columns toward viral scoops.

 Early life

-Charania was born in Chicago to Pakistani parents who had immigrated to the U.S. in the 1980s.
-He was raised in Wilmette, Illinois and attended New Trier High School.
-He graduated from Loyola University Chicago.
+Charania attended New Trier High School and graduated from Loyola University Chicago with a BA in Communications in 2017.

 Career

 He began his sportswriting career at age 17 covering the Chicago Bulls for ChicagoNow, a subsidiary of the Chicago Tribune.
 In 2012, Charania began writing for RealGM, and reporting small transactions around the league.

-After several years, Charania caught the attention of Adrian Wojnarowski, then working for Yahoo Sports.
+In 2015, Charania was hired by Adrian Wojnarowski to work for Yahoo Sports.

 After joining Yahoo, Charania began to break news of deals and high-profile signings in the summer of 2016, including Dwight Howard's move to the Atlanta Hawks, DeMar DeRozan's re-signing with the Toronto Raptors, Luol Deng's signing with the Los Angeles Lakers, and Jamal Crawford's signing with the Los Angeles Clippers.
 This set off a friendly rivalry between Wojnarowski and Charania.
-In 2017, Charania broke signings by Stephen Curry, Blake Griffin, Jeff Teague, and Paul Millsap.

-On August 14, 2018, Shams announced via his Twitter account he would be leaving Yahoo Sports for The Athletic and Stadium at the end of the month.
+On August 14, 2018, Shams announced he was leaving Yahoo Sports for The Athletic and Stadium at the end of the month.

-On October 2, 2020, Charania reported that President Donald Trump and First Lady Melania Trump had tested positive for COVID-19.
+Charania was a paid contributor for the sports gambling company FanDuel.
+His work for the company, alongside his work as a reporter, has been described by articles in SBNation and the Washington Post as a potential conflict of interest, as his reporting can shift betting odds and potentially reveal pertinent info to FanDuel.
+SBNation.com documented two cases where tweets by Charania giving information attributed to anonymous sources caused wild swings in the betting market, but which later turned out to be without foundation.

+In 2021, Defector Media began awarding the annual "Shams Charania Award for Excellence in Divulging of Information Through Syntax Comprehended by Many" to celebrate confusing sentences written by journalists.

+In 2023, Charania reported the first three picks of the 2023 NFL draft on Twitter ahead of even NFL insiders.

+On October 7, 2024, Charania announced that he would be joining ESPN as the company's Senior NBA Insider.
+He replaced Wojnarowski, who left the role to become General Manager of the St. Bonaventure Men's Basketball program.

+On February 2, 2025, Charania broke news of the Los Angeles Lakers trading Anthony Davis to the Dallas Mavericks for Luka Dončić in a multi-team deal; the trade was so surprising that many people, including NBA players and Charania himself, thought his phone had been hacked.